Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

 A strong storytelling component can fast-track your students’ knowledge of the language and culture(s) they’re studying via immersion.

 History teachers can make a profound difference in a school immersion program, and language teachers who integrate history lessons into their classes also have this power.

 Aside from teaching them about the roots of the language, history gives students a framework to think and understand current events and challenges.

 One cool way to bring history to your immersion classroom is to have students create their own historical timeline.

-To learn more about periods before assigning these tasks, read the country’s Wikipedia page or head over to this useful page on Timeline for a brief overview of the main events that occurred in this country.
+- Learn more about specific periods before assigning tasks.
+Have them read the country’s Wikipedia page for a brief overview of the main events that occurred in this country.
 Alternatively, subscribe to CountryReports for concise insights about a variety of countries.

-Once you’ve assigned everyone a time period, ask your students to conduct some research to identify key events, figures, inventions, publications, works of art and anything else that seems important.
-Let them create their own timeline on a poster, encouraging them to use colors, pictures and other visual elements to make their favorite elements pop.
-Set them up with a color code and keep it consistent for all groups: Black ink for political and events, green for economics, red for battles, blue for arts and so on.
+- Conduct further research.
+Now, ask students to identify key events, figures, inventions, publications, works of art and anything else that seems important.
+Let them create their own timeline on a poster, encouraging them to use colors, pictures and other visual elements.
+Set up with a color code for everyone: Black ink for politics and events, green for economics, red for battles, blue for arts and so on.

-With all the timelines created, assemble the posters together in chronological order, next to one another, on a wall in your classroom.
-There, you have a beautiful, larger-than-life timeline!
+- Assemble posters in order.
+With all the timelines created, put the posters together in chronological order, next to one another, on a wall in your classroom.
+You’ll then have a beautiful, larger-than-life timeline.

-Some students learn through experimentation, not theoretical studies.
+Some students learn best through experimentation, not theoretical studies.

 That’s where science experiments come in.